-In 2004 an intensive project began, investigating the impacts of predator control on the whio population.
-Predation by stoats is undoubtedly the number one threat to whio.
-Other threats include rats, cats and ferrets.
+Predation by stoats is the number one threat to whio.
+Other threats include rats, cats, dogs and ferrets.

-Whio protection is achieved from predator trapping along the rivers, as well as aerial 1080 operations every five years.
+Whio are protected by predator trapping along the rivers, as well as aerial 1080 operations every three years.

 We are now also micro-chipping the birds as a permanent way of marking them, as the colour bands can wear through and fall off after a few years in the harsh river environment.